ct-clmsn/nim-sos/README.md

 Sequence 'S' as a shared point of reference.
 Symmetric Sequence operations are single-sided.
 PE 0 receives no notifications in the event partition 'A' is modified due to a communication operation.

 Users are required to define the size of each partition when creating Symmetric Sequences.
-Calling the constructor for `newSymSeq[int](100)` for a 32 node program run will create a Symmetric Sequence with 32 partitions, each partition being 100 integers in type and length.
+Calling the constructor `newSymSeq[int](100)` for a 32 node program run will create a Symmetric Sequence with 32 partitions, each partition being 100 integers in type and length.
 A convenience function called `partitionSizer` is provided to calculate a partition size given the global number of elements that need to be stored.
 If a user needs a Symmetric Sequence stored on 32 nodes for 3200 integers, `partitionSizer` will perform the simple